dsacl3-2019/xfst-demo/README.md

 # A simple demonstration of finite-state morphological analysis with Xerox formalisms

-This is page lists approximate steps taken during the in-class demonstration on 2018-12-17
-(this follows a slightly different approach than one taken in the class).
+This is a very short tutorial on using Xerox lexc/xfst languages for defining a morphological analyzer.

 We demonstrate the construction of a typical finite-state morphological analyzer